History & Mission

 historical photos from the exhibit

-Jonas Salk, his team, Pittsburgh and the polio vaccine - learn more about the "summit moment in history" for public health.
+Jonas Salk, his team, Pittsburgh and the polio vaccine - learn more about the "summit moment in history" for public health and how we're creating a living legacy.

 Clinician and patient